Medical-Event-Data-Standard/.github/CONTRIBUTING.md

      ```
    - Ensure your code passes all checks locally before submitting your PR to shorten development iterations.

 5. **Update Documentation**: Always update documentation alongside your changes.
-If you modify schemas or dataset structures, reflect those changes clearly in relevant README sections and schema documentation.
+If you modify schemas or dataset structures, reflect those changes clearly in the relevant README sections and schema documentation.
    - Docstrings should follow the Google style guide and include doctests where appropriate.

 6. **Submit Your PR**: Push your changes to your fork and submit a PR: